 A lung cancer diagnosis is a devastating experience and one with which many railroad workers are all too familiar.
 The toxic chemicals, liquids, and exhaust fumes that railroad workers encounter can cause adverse cellular changes and tissue damage, which, over time, can result in malignancy.
 While toxic exposure to substances like asbestos, diesel exhaust, and silica on the railroad has been linked to a wide array of cancers, lung cancer is one of the most common diagnoses.
 If you were diagnosed with lung cancer after working on the railroad, you should consult with a seasoned railroad cancer attorney.
 An Ohio railroad lung cancer lawyer could help you seek the compensation you need.
 A knowledgeable railroad injury lawyer can help you understand your rights and discuss whether taking legal action may be an option.

 Many Railroad Workers Are Vulnerable to Developing Lung Cancer

 The toxins in diesel fumes and asbestos contain properties that are carcinogenic to the human body.
-Over time, frequently and prolonged exposure to these carcinogens can affect damage to a person’s DNA and impaired cell function, which in turn can develop into cancer later in someone’s life.
+Over time, frequent and prolonged exposure to these carcinogens can damage a person’s DNA and impair cell function, which in turn can develop into cancer later in someone’s life.